Skip to main content

 Related pages

 Our mission is to educate, encourage and empower young people with diabetes to confidently manage their diabetes to live happy, healthy and successful lives.
-The Diabetes team specialise in working with children up to 16 years of age with all types of diabetes: Type 1 diabetes Type 2 diabetes Cystic Fibrosis related diabetes Steroid Induced...
+The Diabetes team specialise in working with children up to 16 years of age with all types of diabetes: Type 1 diabetes Type 2 diabetes Cystic fibrosis related diabetes Steroid induced...

 Our Dietetics Department sees children and young people aged 0-16 who have conditions that require dietary management to maintain growth and improve their overall quality of life.
 Dietary advice is tailored for each child based on their age, treatment and medical condition.
 This may include using specialist feed, dietary supplements or dietary restrictions.
 We also provide...